pied-billed-grebe-2048-MAT_1920

 Vocalization

-Cackling Calls: Pied-Billed Grebes often emit high-pitched, cackling calls that sound like a series of rapid chuckles.
+Cackling Calls: Pied-billed Grebes often emit high-pitched, cackling calls that sound like a series of rapid chuckles.
 These calls are heard during territorial disputes or interactions with other grebes.

 Whinnying Calls: This call resembles a horse's whinny and is used during courtship displays or to communicate with a mate.
 It consists of a series of high-pitched, descending whinnies.

-Chirping Calls: Pied-Billed Grebes may produce chirping sounds, especially during interactions with their young or while foraging in groups.
+Chirping Calls: Pied-billed Grebes may produce chirping sounds, especially during interactions with their young or while foraging in groups.
 These calls are softer and more melodic compared to their cackling calls.

-Squawking Calls: When disturbed or alarmed, Pied-Billed Grebes may emit harsh, squawking calls that serve as an alarm signal to other individuals in the vicinity.
+Squawking Calls: When disturbed or alarmed, Pied-billed Grebes may emit harsh, squawking calls that serve as an alarm signal to other individuals in the vicinity.

-Bill Clattering: Pied-Billed Grebes are known for bill-clattering displays where they rapidly snap their bills together, creating a distinctive clattering sound.
+Bill Clattering: Pied-billed Grebes are known for bill-clattering displays where they rapidly snap their bills together, creating a distinctive clattering sound.
 This behavior is often associated with courtship or aggression.